ivanbo97/VibeScanner/README.md

 this processing, the accumulated information can be formated and stored in a gpx file.
 This whole work is done by a sperate thread, which makes the operations related to registering data from sensors sepearte from data processing.

-*Expect soon update with description of the classes related to parsing gpx files, track drawing in OpenStreetMaps and uploading files to a server*
+*!!!Expect soon update with description of the classes related to parsing gpx files, track drawing in OpenStreetMaps and uploading files to a server!!!*